What is global warming?

 What can be done to significantly slow down global warming?
 Is there hope to address this problem?

 There is still time to act before major changes to the earth’s climate are irreversible.
 The IPCC has issued world reports that communicate the severity of this issue and advise governments to act.
 In 1997, many nations around the world signed the Kyoto Protocol – the first piece of global legislation to address climate change.
-The UK has committed to even more stringent standards of reducing the national carbon emissions by 20% (of 1990 levels) by 2010, and has become a global leader in the reduction of carbon emissions.
-The City of London has committed to becoming a climate-friendly city and a leader in tackling climate change.
+The UK has become a global leader in the reduction of carbon emissions.

-- Vocalize concern about climate change in political arenas.
+- Vocalise concern about climate change in political arenas

 What can we do about the changes that will inevitably take place?
 What is being done about adaption to global warming here in the UK?

 Since climate change is already beginning to happen, we must be prepared to deal with effects that we cannot prevent.
 Addressing the impacts of climate change now will be less costly than waiting for the damage to take place in the future.
 In the UK, there have already been some plans to address stresses that will likely take place under global warming, relating to floods, development, and availability of information for decision makers.
-The County Council is participating in the Floodplain Landuse Optimising Workable Sustainability (FLOWS) programme, which the EU funds in order to provide information and awareness about water management issues and the related effects of climate change.
-New developments are being reviewed to incorporate expected changes in climate, including considerations about flooding, energy, and wildlife movement.
 In addition, there is recognition that construction of highways and roads has to take into account future weather changes.
 On the human side, the Council is making provisions to ensure better protection of those who are vulnerable to heat waves.
-While the strongest efforts have be in mitigating future climate change, there are things we can all do to adapt to the shifts that will inevitably occur.
+While the strongest efforts have been in mitigating future climate change, there are things we can all do to adapt to the shifts that will inevitably occur.

 Are sudden, catastrophic events like those seen in the recent Hollywood movie, "A Day After Tomorrow" likely to happen?